 Bar Graph Worksheets

-These free bar graph worksheets are curated for kids of grade 2, grade 3, and grade 4.
+These bar graph worksheets are curated for kids in grade 2, grade 3, and grade 4.

 Task kids in grade 2 with reading the bar graph featuring up to 3 categories, understanding the quantity of each item indicated by the rectangular bars, and answering the questions that follow.

 Master analyzing the data in a snap with these printable worksheets containing bar graphs of up to 4 categories.
 An excellent 2nd grade resource, this set helps kids practice interpreting vertical and horizontal bar graphs.

 Facilitate effective learning of bar graphs with our bar chart pdfs, where we use a scaled key to display the data.
 Read and interpret the graph and answer a set of questions.

 Instruct kids in 3rd grade and 4th grade to read the table, decide the title of the graph, and draw and label the horizontal and vertical axes.
 Represent the data on the graph and Voila, they are done!

 Categories on the bar graph are burgeoning!
 In these pdfs, learn how to read and interpret bar graphs with several categories.
 Draw your conclusions from the pictorial representation of the data.